-At THS we allocate 30 minutes of PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At THS we allocate 50 minutes of PSHE each week (30 mins and 20 mins) in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
 We also have two development days where we are able to deliver experiences for providers outside of school to share their experiences.
 We also have specaist staff teaching the more sensitive aspects of healthy me and relationships.